Last updated: ET

 Travel Health Notice - Zika virus

 Guatemala has one of the highest rates of violent crime in Latin America, but a very low arrest and detention rate.
 Most incidents are drug and gang related and occur in and around Guatemala City, in other major cities and in rural areas.
-Drug-related violence has led to a number of armed attacks in southeastern districts close to the borders with El Salvador and Honduras and in northern districts along the border with Mexico.
+Drug-related armed attacks occur in southeastern departments close to the borders with El Salvador and Honduras and along the overall border with Mexico, notably in the southwest department of San Marcos.

 Handguns and other small arms are very common.
 Criminals often operate in groups.
 Foreigners are often targets of robbery, carjacking, armed assault, sexual assault and rape.
 Crime levels tend to increase during the holiday seasons.
 Always maintain a high level of personal security awareness.